Community Cats- What We Believe

 We ask that you do NOT book an appointment unless you have already caught the cat and know for sure that you will be able to present the cat on a certain day for surgery, as we do not make refunds for no-shows.
 We also do not allow you to reschedule the appointment, unless your cancellation is more than 24 hours in advance.

-We ask that you bring no more than 2 cats per day.
+We ask that you schedule no more than 2 cats per day.
 We also ask that you are patient and kind with our staff as they usually have over 30 cats to check-in each day.

 All cats will be assessed visually at check-in and weight will be approximated.
 Cats will remain in their traps until they are safely sedated using a feral cat trap fork.
 Once cats are sedated, cats will be weighed to determine the appropriate amount of long-lasting pain meds.